-Before you get started with Kubernetes, it’s important to understand how containerisation works.
+Before you get started with Kubernetes, it is important to understand how containerisation works.

-In the same way that shipping industries use physical containers to isolate different cargos to transport in ships, trains, lorries and planes, software development technologies increasingly use a concept called containerisation.
+In the same way that shipping industries use physical containers to isolate different cargos to transport in ships, trains, trucks and planes, software development technologies increasingly use a concept called containerisation.